caiorss/Functional-Programming/haskell/Functional_Programming_Concepts.md

 ### Tail Call<a id="sec-1-8-1" name="sec-1-8-1"></a>

-A tail call is a function call which is the last action performerd by a function.
+A tail call is a function call which is the last action performed by a function.

 Examples of <span class="underline">tail calls</span> and <span class="underline">non tail calls</span>: